insin/forum/README.txt

 ---------------

-At the time of writing, the codebase comes with the standard Django ``manage.py`` convenience module for administrating projects and a complete ``settings.py`` module which is filesystem agnostic and uses sqlite as the project's database engine.
+At the time of writing, the codebase comes with the standard Django ``manage.py`` convenience script for administrating projects and a complete development ``settings.py`` module which is filesystem agnostic and uses SQLite as the project's database engine.

 Quick Start
 ~~~~~~~~~~~